mylons/email_service/README.md

 Used the built in unittest package for testing, but have been relying on py.test to actually run and oversee the tests.
-The decision to use py.test is due to it's ability to do generic testing without subclassing the unittest.TestCase class.
+The decision to use py.test is due to its ability to do generic testing without subclassing the unittest.TestCase class.
 Automatic test discovery is also nice, and there are other features that, if this project were to have a long future, could be taken advantage of for larger test suites.
 This should make it more sustainable